 As mentioned above, sterling silver is 92.5% pure silver alloyed with copper, but in some cases, nickel may be present in the other 7.5% of metals.

 Regarding white gold, Nickel is generally used as the alloy, but often white gold is plated with Rhodium, a silvery-white metal in the platinum family.
 The Rhodium plating will initially protect wearers from any nickel within the gold, but it will eventually wear off, which can leave the skin irritated if allergic.

 Both white gold and silver require some level of maintenance, as does all jewelry.

-Most white gold is plated with rhodium, which eventually wears away and "yellows."
-Every few years your piece may require a reapplication of rhodium plating by your jeweler, which easily restores the white finish.
+Every few years, your white gold piece will require a reapplication of rhodium plating by your jeweler, which easily restores the white finish.
 Without the reapplication, your jewelry will “yellow”.

 Silver, on the other hand, requires regular cleaning and polishing to prevent tarnishing.
 While sterling silver is prone to tarnish, it will never rust, so that's a plus.

 Whatever you decide, make sure to visit your jeweler twice a year for a check-up and professional cleaning.
 Looking to clean your jewelry at home?
 Check out our free Cleaning & Care Guide by clicking the link below!

 Curious to see how much jewelry insurance could cost you per year?
 It's less than you think.
 Click the button below to get a quote in under a minute.
 No personal information required.